mcgnly/DeveloperDocumentation/Welcome/Introduction.md

 ## Overview

 <p>Before you start we'd like to recommend that you go over some of our high level documentation. <br/>
-Get to know our <a href="https://developer.relayr.io/documents/Welcome/Platform">Cloud Platform</a>, become an expert on our <a href="https://developer.relayr.io/documents/Welcome/Sensors">WunderBar Sensors</a> and master our <a href="https://developer.relayr.io/documents/Welcome/MM">Master Module</a>. don't forget to have a peek at our <a href="https://developer.relayr.io/documents/Welcome/OAuthReference">OAuth implementation reference</a>, just to make sure you have all you need to get started.  </p>
+Get to know our <a href="https://developer.relayr.io/documents/Welcome/Platform">Cloud Platform</a>, become an expert on our <a href="https://developer.relayr.io/documents/Welcome/Sensors">WunderBar Sensors</a> and master our <a href="https://developer.relayr.io/documents/Welcome/MM">Master Module</a>.
+Don't forget to have a peek at our <a href="https://developer.relayr.io/documents/Welcome/OAuthReference">OAuth implementation reference</a>, just to make sure you have all you need to get started.  </p>
 ----------

 ## Getting Started